If you are looking for an easy-to-grow crop, consider cucumbers. Moreover, companion planting may help them thrive even better.

 Part of growing healthy cucumber plants is starting with quality seeds.

-Purchase organic seeds from your local farm or gardening store.
-Alternatively, buying online from a reputable online retailer like Seeds Now is fast and convenient.
+You can purchase organic seeds from your local farm or gardening store.
+Alternatively, you can buy them online from a reputable retailer like SeedsNow.

 Takeaway

-You’ll possibly end up with a bigger harvest and a variety of other vegetables than you know what to do with.
+You’ll end up with a bigger harvest and a variety of other vegetables than you know what to do with.
 Fortunately, most people love cucumbers, so you can pass on the excess to your neighbors!

 See also: Good and Bad Companion Plants for Zucchini.